 - Roswell Conspiracies: Aliens, Myths and Legends: The main character, Nick Logan, is capable of perceiving the true appearance of camouflaged aliens, whether they are shapeshifters (Lycanthropes), using holograms (Vampires) or installed inside a human host (like the Vodun).

-- In Thundercats (both versions) this is one of the powers granted to the holder of the Sword of Omens as part of "Sight Beyond Sight" (also includes precognition and the ability to see great distances).
+- In ThunderCats and ThunderCats (2011) this is one of the powers granted to the holder of the Sword of Omens as part of "Sight Beyond Sight" (also includes precognition and the ability to see great distances).